Shwedagon Pagoda

 Where to Stay

-For mid-range, Savoy Hotel Yangon near the Inya Lake area is clean, well-run, and around USD 80 per night.
-The neighbourhood is quiet and green.
+Savoy Hotel Yangon near Inya Lake is clean, well-run, and around USD 80 per night.
+For budget travellers, Smile Hotel in the Chinatown area does decent private rooms for around USD 25.

 Where to Eat

-Early morning at the Shwedagon - around 6am - is when monks collect alms along the perimeter walkways and the light is best.
+Early morning at the Shwedagon – around 6am – is when monks collect alms along the perimeter walkways and the light is best.
 Most tourists arrive mid-morning.
-That two-hour gap is the best time to be there.
+That gap is the best time to be there.